cagla-su/Free-Privacy-Guide/README.md

 - **YouTube Android App** `-` **YouTube ReVanced**
 - **Discord Desktop App** `-` **Vesktop**
 # Conclusion
-This was my completely free privacy guide.
-I hope it was useful for you.
+This guide was about a completely free privacy guide.
+I hope it has been useful for you.
 Have a nice day! 🐧